DrewWham/Perceptual_tSNE/README.md

 ## Quick Start

- open a terminal and `git clone` this repo then change your working directory to the repo with: `cd Perceptual_tSNE`
+ -open a terminal and `git clone` this repo

+ -then change your working directory to the repo with: `cd Perceptual_tSNE`

- install the required python 3 packages with: `pip install -r ./required/requirements.txt`
+ -install the required python 3 packages with: `pip install -r ./required/requirements.txt`

- install the required R packages with: `Rscript ./required/requirements.R`
+ -install the required R packages with: `Rscript ./required/requirements.R`

- run `python Perceptual_tSNE.py -h` to view help and test that all dependencies are installed correctly.
+ -run `python Perceptual_tSNE.py -h` to view help and test that all dependencies are installed correctly.

 ## Usage

  run `python Perceptual_tSNE.py` from the directory it is located.
-The first time this script is run the script will trigger a download of the machine learning model itself.
-This may take several minutes but will only occur on the first use.
-Subsequent runs will complete in a significantly shorter period of time.

 The following options are required:
 `-i` specifies the name & location of the input image directory